KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Field defaults are limited to `const` expressions.
-This means there are values that can't be used as defaults, such any value that requires allocation, including common collections like `Vec`.
+Field defaults are limited to constant expressions.
+This means there are values that can't be used as defaults, so any value that requires allocation, including common collections like `Vec::new()`.

 # Alternatives
 [alternatives]: #alternatives

 ## Allow arbitrary expressions instead of just constants

 Allowing arbitrary expressions as field defaults would make this feature more powerful.
-However, limiting field defaults to `const`s maintains the expectation that struct literals are cheap and deterministic.
+However, limiting field defaults to constants maintains the expectation that struct literals are cheap and deterministic.
 The same isn't true when arbitrary expressions that could reasonably panic or block on io are allowed.

 For complex initialisation logic, builders are the preferred option because they don't need to carry this same expectation.